-All Personnel are bound by this Code of Conduct.
-Canfor reserves the right to modify or amend this Code of Conduct, from time to time without notice, which modified version shall become binding on all Canfor Personnel once communicated by electronic mail.
-This Code of Conduct does not constitute an exhaustive statement and shall be interpreted as a general guideline for Personnel that set out the basis of conduct considered by Canfor to be unacceptable and to permit Personnel to advise other Personnel of Canfor's official corporate policies.
+All Canfor Personnel are bound by this Code of Conduct.
+Canfor reserves the right to modify or amend this Code of Conduct, which shall become binding on all Canfor Personnel when communicated.
+This Code of Conduct does not constitute an exhaustive statement and is to be interpreted as a general guideline to give Canfor Personnel the basis of conduct considered by Canfor to be unacceptable, on the one hand, and reasonable, lawful and acceptable, on the other hand, and to permit Canfor Personnel to advise those outside Canfor of its official policies.